GrzegorzBednarski/PlaywrightFramework/README.md

 │   ├── 📁 cookies/                # Cookie fixtures in JSON format used by checkCookies (fixtures/cookies/*.json)
 │   ├── 📁 intercepts/             # Fixtures for HTTP intercepts (used by replaceIntercept)
 │   │   └── ... (fixture files)
+│   ├── 📁 analytics/              # Analytics fixtures (used by checkAnalyticsEvent)
+│   │   └── ... (fixture files)
 │   └── ... (other fixtures)
 ├── 📁 docs/                       # Documentation files (feature & configuration docs)
 │   ├── 📁 samples/                # Additional files used in docs (e.g. sample reports)